pratikkumar399/raiipratik/content/sections/about/about.md

 ---
 imageSrc: "../../images/charles-deluvio-DgoyKNgPiFQ-unsplash.jpg"
-imageAlt: "About Gatsby Theme Portfolio Minimal"
+imageAlt: "About Pratik Rai"
 ---

-Portfolio Minimal is a Gatsby Theme that creates outstanding one-pages portfolio within minutes!
+I am a 3rd year Computer Science grad.

 It has predefined sections for your bio, skills, projects, and contact details.
 If you are a writer on Medium, you can integrate your latest articles in a distinct section as well.
 While building the theme, I tried to keep the setup as simple as possible while keeping everything configurable if you like to.